Deploy Cyberwatch on an existing Kubernetes cluster

 The following prerequisites are necessary for the deployment and run of Cyberwatch on a Kubernetes cluster.

-1. Have a valid and working DNS entry to access the Cyberwatch application.
 The DNS entry configured must point to the IP address of the Kubernetes load balancer, or of the Ingress Controller.
 This DNS entry is necessary, as the application cannot be accessed through its IP address.

-3. The Kubernetes cluster must have installed:
+2. The Kubernetes cluster must have installed:

-• a DNS resolver such as core-dns;
+• a DNS resolver such as core-dns

-• a working ingress-controller, the OVH documentation provides an example to set up one;
+• a working ingress-controller, the OVH documentation provides an example to set up one

-• a storage class able to dynamically handle PersistentVolumes through a StorageClass.
+• a storage class able to dynamically handle PersistentVolumes through a StorageClass

 To make sure the cluster has a DNS resolver: